bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 increase their sensitivity improving learning.

 Code for an SE block is shown in  Listing 4.
-First, we do a :code:`GlobalAveragePool2D`, which amounts to compute the mean for each channel.
+First, we do a :code:`GlobalAveragePool2D`, which computes the mean for each channel.
 Then we pass it through two 1x1 convolutional layers with a ReLU and sigmoid activation respectively.
-The first convolutional layer can be thought of as "mixing" the averages across the channel, while the second one converts it to a value between 0 and 1.
+The first convolutional layer can be thought of as "mixing" the averages across the channels, while the second one converts it to a value between 0 and 1.
 It's not clear whether more or less layers is better but [3_] says that they wanted to limit the added model complexity while still having some generalization power.